A Fock Sheaf For Givental Quantization: Introduction

 Since $\cM$ typically arises as a moduli space of complex structures, the universal cover of $\cM$ should be regarded as an analogue of a Hermitian symmetric space.
 Thus we refer to the property \eqref{eq:deck_trans} as modularity; see also Remark~\ref{rem:modularity}.

 {\bf The Crepant Transformation Conjecture in the Toric Case.} Combining our global quantization formalism with mirror symmetry, we deduce in \S\ref{sec:toric_mirror_symmetry} a higher-genus version of Ruan's celebrated Crepant Transformation Conjecture for compact toric orbifolds.
 We fix a convex lattice polytope $\Delta$ in $\Z^n$ containing the origin in its interior and consider the set $\Crep(\Delta)$ of weak-Fano toric orbifolds having $\Delta$ as the fan polytope.
 (See \S \ref{sec:GIT} for the precise conditions that we impose on $\Delta$.)
 Toric orbifolds from $\Crep(\Delta)$ are $K$-equivalent to each other; moreover they are derived equivalent.
 These toric orbifolds have the same Landau--Ginzburg models as mirrors \cite{Givental:ICM,Hori--Vafa}, each of them corresponding to a different limit point of the B-model moduli space.
-The Landau--Ginzburg mirror produces a generically semisimple cTEP structure over the B-model moduli space \cite{Sabbah:hypperiod,Douai--Sabbah:II, Barannikov:projective, CIT:wall-crossings, Iritani:integral, Reichelt--Sevenheck}.
+The Landau--Ginzburg mirror produces a generically semisimple cTEP structure over the B-model moduli space \cite{Sabbah:hypperiod,Douai--Sabbah:I, Douai--Sabbah:II, Barannikov:projective, CIT:wall-crossings, Iritani:integral, Reichelt--Sevenheck}.
 Therefore the Fock sheaf $\Fock_{\rm B}$ associated to the B-model admits a global section given by the Givental wave function.
-Mirror symmetry for toric orbifolds \cite{CCIT:mirror,Iritani:integral} and Teleman's theorem \cite{Teleman} immediately imply: \begin{theorem}[see Theorem \ref{thm:CTC_higher_genus}] There exists a global section of the B-model Fock sheaf $\Fock_{\rm B}$ which restricts to the total descendant Gromov--Witten potential $\cZ_X$ of $X \in \Crep(\Delta)$ in a neighbourhood of the large radius limit point of $X$. \end{theorem}
+Mirror symmetry for toric orbifolds \cite{CCIT:mirror,Iritani:integral} and Teleman's theorem \cite{Teleman} immediately imply: \begin{theorem}[see Theorem \ref{thm:CTC_higher_genus}] There exists a global section of the B-model Fock sheaf $\Fock_{\rm B}$ which restricts to the total descendant Gromov--Witten potential $\cZ_X$ of $X \in \Crep(\Delta)$ (viewed as a section of $\Fock_{\rm B}$) in a neighbourhood of the large radius limit point of $X$.
+In other words, the Gromov--Witten potentials $\cZ_X$ with $X\in \Crep(\Delta)$ are analytically continued to each other as sections of the B-model Fock sheaf. \end{theorem}

 This establishes the higher-genus Crepant Transformation Conjecture for toric orbifolds in $\Crep(\Delta)$.
 Using the $L^2$-formalism in \S\ref{subsec:global_L2}, we recover an earlier formulation of the higher-genus Crepant Transformation Conjecture~\cite{Bryan--Graber,CIT:wall-crossings,Coates--Ruan} as follows\footnote{Note that we do not require any Hard Lefschetz hypothesis here~\cite{Bryan--Graber}.}: